-- CHC should consider resource sharing with university partners to better serve students (e.g., financial aid services/information). - Articulation agreements are great, but increased resource sharing between CHC and universities is needed - Better utilization of pathways needed to streamline student transferability of courses (e.g., Redlands Adult School>CHC>CBU/UofR/Loma Linda). - Considering the new normal post-pandemic and how best to connect with students, CHC might consider having its university partners physically visit with students in their campus classrooms to discuss future transfer opportunities.

-Look at ways college and SBCCD can better move CHC students forward with its partners

-- District-wide articulation/MOU agreements can slow down implementation and opportunities for students when both CHC and Valley have to be included - Example of delayed implementation: Cal Baptist University and CHC agreement that included scholarship funding for students - Consider combining Valley and CHC transcripts into one District transcript - Bring more local training to CHC instead of all being offered at Valley. - Increase local certification and training courses at CHC instead of only being offered by SBCCD at Valley (e.g., water/wastewater training and certifications; homeowners recycled water training. - d.
-Workforce Development

-Develop or expand programs needed by the service area
+- Better utilization of pathways needed to streamline student transferability of courses (e.g., Redlands Adult School to CHC to CBU, U of R, and Loma Linda). - Considering the new normal post-pandemic and how best to connect with students, CHC might consider having its university partners physically visit with students in their campus classrooms to discuss future transfer opportunities. - Look at ways college and SBCCD can better move CHC students forward with its partners. - District-wide articulation/MOU agreements can slow down implementation and opportunities for students when both CHC and Valley have to be included. - Example of delayed implementation: Cal Baptist University and CHC agreement that included scholarship funding for students. - Consider combining Valley and CHC transcripts into one District transcript. - Bring more local training to CHC instead of all being offered at Valley. - Increase local certification and training courses at CHC instead of only being offered by SBCCD at Valley (e.g., water/wastewater training and certifications; homeowners recycled water training. - d.
+Workforce Development - Develop or expand programs needed by the service area. - The college needs to respond faster to business/industry needs; process too slow. - College moves at glacier speed due to state, etc. processes. - Increase partnerships/pipelines for CTE programs (e.g., cybersecurity). - Keep trying to partner with local manufacturing company. - Streamline pathways for degrees - Increase the availability of online CTE programs at CHC. - Need more workforce training and CTE programs. - Expand fire academy to a four-year program - Consider development of more CTE skills trade programs.

-- The college needs to respond faster to business/industry needs; process too slow - College moves at glacier speed due to state, etc. processes - Increase partnerships/pipelines for CTE programs (e.g., cybersecurity - Keep trying to partner with local manufacturing company - Streamline pathways for degrees - Increase the availability of online CTE programs at CHC. - Need more workforce training and CTE programs - Expand fire academy to a four-year program - Consider development of more CTE skills trade programs - Need to train machinists - Local community badly needs more welders - Local community badly needs more paralegals - CHC should consider development of new career pathway in Logistics/Supply Chain Management - Create a project management certificate program - Create a program to help students go into the nonprofit sector - Add a commercial pilot program - Encourage more students to transfer and get four-year degree - Many job openings in the area require bachelor's degree as a minimum

-- e.
-Non-Credit Instruction / Continuing Education /Adult Education / Contract Ed - More robust community enrichment non-credit offerings needed (i.e., yoga, arts, etc.) - Greater exploration of potential non-credit course offerings. - CHC should consider offering personal enrichment type classes for community members as serving their needs is important.
+- Need to train machinists. - Local community badly needs more welders. - Local community badly needs more paralegals. - CHC should consider development of new career pathway in Logistics/Supply Chain Management. - Create a project management certificate program. - Create a program to help students go into the nonprofit sector. - Add a commercial pilot program. - Encourage more students to transfer and get four-year degree. - Many job openings in the area require bachelor's degree as a minimum. - e.
+Non-Credit Instruction / Continuing Education / Adult Education / Contract Ed - More robust community enrichment noncredit offerings needed (i.e., yoga, arts, etc.). - Greater exploration of potential non-credit course offerings. - CHC should consider offering personal enrichment type classes for community members as serving their needs is important.